rudderlabs/terraform-provider-rudderstack/docs/resources/destination_postgres.md

 - `namespace` (String) Enter the schema name where RudderStack will create all the tables.
 Defaults to the source name.
 - `password` (String, Sensitive) Enter the password you set for the above user.
 - `port` (String) Enter the port number associated with your PostgreSQL instance.
 - `ssl_mode` (String) Choose the SSL mode through which RudderStack will connect to your PostgreSQL instance.
-RudderStack provides three options - disable, require, and verify-ca.
+RudderStack provides three options - `disable`, `require`, and `verify-ca`.
 - `user` (String) Enter the name of the PostgreSQL user with the required permissions to the PostgreSQL database.

 Optional: